jvvtt/a2gMeasurements/docs/PanelsGUI.md

   <figcaption>Control the gimbal by providing latitude, longitude and height</figcaption>
 </figure>

-The user must provide the latitude and longitude in decimal degrees (i.e. `62.2541144` and `2.6842464`), the height in meters.
+The user must provide the latitude and longitude in decimal degrees (i.e. `62.2541144` and `2.6842464`) and the height in meters.
 It also has to provide the `Node heading` as explained in the previous subsection.

 ## Sivers settings panel